galaxyproject/video-lectures/README.md

 To display content only in the slides, use `{ .slide_only}`

-To mark the content to be spoken in the videos, use `{ .slide_only}`
+To mark the content to be spoken in the videos, use `{ .spoken}`

-For more informations, watch the how-to video,
+For more informations, watch the how-to video.